drobledoruiz/conservation_genomics/gl2colony/README.md

           other_typ_err = '0.001@')
 ```

-This creates the file "colony2.dat" whose first 26 rows (i.e. header) read as:
+This creates the file "colony2.dat" whose first 26 rows (i.e., the header) reads as:

 ```
 parentage_fish_2022